 Day 2: Life on the Grassy Steppes

-We breakfast the local way, with milk tea and a simple meal of traditional porridge and vegetables (cereal available upon request).
-Students are then taken on a short walking tour of the grasslands.
-We teach students about how to differentiate between the different grasses and plants found on the grasslands and, after stopping for some photos, we take a short pony or pony carriage tour (dependent on season) to a local Oboo (Mongolian holy place and gathering spot).
-In the afternoon, we fly kites under the blue skies on the open grasslands.
-The day finishes with a campfire and storytelling session.
+Breakfast the local way with milk tea and a simple meal of traditional porridge and vegetables.
+But don’t worry – cereal’s available too!
+Now you’re ready for the day, take a short walking tour of the surrounding grasslands.
+You’ll learn how to differentiate between different grasses and plants on the grasslands.
+After stopping for some photos, take a short pony or pony carriage tour (dependent on season) to a local oboo.
+It’s a Mongolian holy place and gathering spot.

 Day 3: In the Desert